What is Off-Gassing? A Parent's Guide to VOCs in Furniture

 Sign Up Free

-Common questions about toxicology: home materials answered by our research team.
+Common questions about toxicology: home materials, answered by our research team.

 QCan an air purifier fix off-gassing?

-Only if it has a massive Activated Carbon filter (over 5 lbs of carbon).
+An air purifier can help with off-gassing only if it has a massive Activated Carbon filter (over 5 lbs of carbon).
 Standard HEPA filters do absolutely nothing for VOC gases.

 Related research